UKCloud/openshift-deployment-ansible/README.md

 ./deploy-openshift.sh
 ```

-The environment definition is in the file "/etc/ansible/group_vars/all.yml".
-This file is written by the openshift-heat code.
+The environment definition file (./group_vars/all.yml) is written by the openshift-heat code.
+The filename is a default location in
-(**Note** This file is a default location in Ansible, so there is no need to specify it when running playbooks; it will be loaded automatically.)
+Ansible, so there is no need to specify it when running playbooks; it will be loaded automatically.

 The `deploy-openshift.sh` script builds the inventory file from roles/initialisation/templates/ansible-hosts-multimaster.j2, then runs the top-level